 art.
 How do we instill an appreciation for art in our children?
 Why bother?

 We bother because beauty is important to us.
 It enriches our life and lifts our spirits to surround ourselves with whatever is good, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable.
 Everyone needs something to think about.
 And no one wants to spend their whole life thinking about the dishes, traffic, dirty diapers and taking out the trash.
 In other words,

 we desire and crave, as human beings, something bigger and more inspiring than the mundane details in front of us.
 We hope for something to lift our hearts with hope, to make us smile, or make us think.
-We are created in the image of a Creator, a divine artist and our souls long to imitate His creativity and are wired to recognize beauty and praise it.
+Each one of us is created in the image of a Creator, a divine artist, and our souls long to imitate His creativity.
+We are wired to recognize beauty and praise it.
+Do you love a good under dog turns champion story?
 We enjoy cheering the limits of human accomplishment.
-We are inspired when we see something that is greater than what we think we could create.
+It inspires us when we see something that is greater than what we think we could create.

 How to instill an appreciation for art in our children is simple and fun.
 My suggestions are based on Charlotte Mason’s methods.
 As with music (see my post on early music education here), early exposure is the best method.
 There are great books that include art in a story format like Dan’s Angel.
 Children love to look at pictures.
 They might as well look at great works of art.
 Usborne publishes some great ones like Famous Paintings, Activity Cards and The Children’s Book of Art.

 Here is the key to a great art museum visit: Preview the art and artists you will see.
 Some museums even sell postcards of their artwork.
 The Met has an amazing selection of postcards at http://store.metmuseum.org.